dparo/ai-project/README.md

   The interpreter will output a nice colorfull green message saying that the theorem was proven successfully.
-It also prints some usefull information like the amount of time it took for doing the required computations.
+It also prints some usefull informations like the amount of time it took for doing the required computations.

 # What now?